craveytrain/dotfiles/README.md

-#PSA

-Bash is kinda broke in this repo right now.
-Please come back later.

 # What it is?!
-Just adding some config files so I have them for later and have version control.
+This is my own personal dotfile repo.
 If you're interested, feel free to fork, poach, whatever.

-# install
+# Install
 Clone the repo (be sure to grab submodules)

     git clone --recursive git@github.com:craveytrain/dotfiles.git